Population:

 Sri Lanka

-- Pray that God would open the eyes of the people of Sri Lanka to the truth of the gospel of Jesus Christ.
+• Pray that God would open the eyes of the people of Sri Lanka to the truth of the gospel of Jesus Christ.

-- Pray for God’s protection on Sri Lanka’s vulnerable children, that many would come to know Him and grow up to serve Him.
+• Pray for God’s protection on Sri Lanka’s vulnerable children, that many would come to know Him and grow up to serve Him.

-- Pray for the indigenous ministries working in Sri Lanka, that God would grant them every provision to continue sharing Christ’s love and truth with people in need of a Savior.
+• Pray for the indigenous ministries working in Sri Lanka, that God would grant them every provision to continue sharing Christ’s love and truth with people in need of a Savior.

 More stories from Sri Lanka

-Help Needy Children in Sri Lanka
+Support Biblical Education in Sri Lanka

 Help Bring Gospel Transformation in Sri Lanka

 As economic and political crises led to medicine shortages, native missionaries invited many sick people to worship services where they received healing prayer.
 One woman who had suffered for six months with chest pain received healing and is now testifying of the Lord’s power to other villagers.
+“Some villages were strongly against the Good News of Jesus, but now the people have changed, as they know we are helping poor people and children,” the ministry leader said.

-Form New Christians in Sri Lanka
+Help Form Strong Disciples in Sri Lanka